aghayev-3/Arch/installation_guide.md

     * Security: Isolates critical files from user data.
     * Backup and Recovery: Simplifies backing up specific data.
     * Multiple Operating Systems: Allows installation of multiple OSes.
+* What is a partition table?
+    * A partition table is a data structure on a storage device (like a hard drive or SSD) that defines how the drive is divided into partitions.
+It contains information about:
+        * Partition Size: The size of each partition.
+        * Partition Type: The file system type or purpose (e.g., primary, extended, logical).
+        * Starting and Ending Addresses: The locations on the disk where each partition begins and ends.
+        * Boot Information: Details about which partition is bootable.
+    * Common partition table formats include Master Boot Record (MBR) and GUID Partition Table (GPT).
+The partition table is essential for the operating system to manage and access the partitions on the drive.